We sell ONLY Hardy Trees and Shrubs

 - Most locations around the Cochrane and calgary area are zone 2 or zone 3.

 - The zone is determined by your average winter temperatures.

-- Some areas have a “micro-climate” where you may be able to grow zone 4 or even zone 5 plants.
-This often requires a little experimentation, but thats the best part about gardening!
+- Many yards have a “micro-climate” where you may be able to grow zone 4 or even zone 5 plants.
+This often requires a little experimentation, but that is the best part about gardening!

 - Explore Canada’s hardiness zones here

 Trees and Shrubs are perennial plants.
 They differ from other “perennials” in that they are woody plants.
 Trees generally grow taller and have a canopy of foliage with a trunk whereas shrubs have branches down to ground level.

 Trees and shrubs generally fall into two categories, coniferous (cone bearing or evergreen) and deciduous (leafy foliage).
 Coniferous or evergreen trees and shrubs will hold their foliage all through the season.
 Where deciduous or leafy trees and shrubs will drop all their leaves in the fall.

 You will want to be careful planting tender evergreen trees and shrubs in the Cochrane and Calgary area.
 This means those cheap cedar trees you find at all the big box stores!
 This is because the chinook weather we get over the winter can create problems causing the plants to dry out.
 We recommend only hardy evergreen trees for this climate.